damazz/HQCA/README.md

 # License

-Project licensed under the MIT License.
+Project licensed under the Apache License.
 See LICENSE.txt for more details.